Policy or decision-maker

 Initiation of cross-organisational collaboration

-A good starting point to further develop cross-organisational collaboration or interoperability, a good basis for decision making should be developed.
+A good starting point to further develop cross-organisational collaboration or interoperability should be developed.
 This can be done by reviewing past event.
 For example, in the UK, the Pollock report (2013) revealed lessons from more than 30 incidents (https://www.jesip.org.uk/uploads/media/pdf/Pollock_Review_Oct_2013.pdf).

 Similarly, a review of the interoperability dimensions might be a good starting point.
 For example, Testelmans (2017) reviewed these dimensions for the Belgian context (2017, https://www.cidss.be/publications/interoperability-dutch)